saurabhkumar1989/sensor/README.md

-# sensor
+# Basic django Template

-basic django project to get started
+>Use this for getting started django project.

+  - HTML template configured
+  - data render on the template